 Speaking and Listening: Oral language is a key building block in literacy development.
 During the foundation years students learn to listen and respond to a variety of texts and situations.
 They are taught how to hear rhyme, letter patterns and sounds in words, how to question and begin to extend their vocabulary to express their needs, feelings and thoughts.
 They are taught how to be an active and considerate listener and how to engage in appropriate conversations with peers.

 These above skills are integrated throughout the curriculum and are taught using a variety of strategies including:

 - Explicit instruction through an introductory mini lesson

 - Individual or group work situations to reinforce strategy taught

 Spelling: see section on Write To Reading Literacy program (W2R)

 Parental Involvement in Literacy: We value parent involvement and provide parent helpers’ training in literacy.
 Curriculum information is given in a variety of ways, such as information evenings and through the school newsletter.

 All this is done in a supportive and nurturing environment that promotes and values the development of each student’s sense of achievement, and enthusiasm for learning.

 We are proud of our achievements.
 Exceptional progress in Early Years Reading, Writing, Spelling, Grammar and Punctuation has been achieved.
 Data on reading level achievement for students in Prep to Year 2 indicate very high and consistent levels of student achievement.
 Both school and state targets were exceeded in Prep, Year 1 and 2.
 Also see NAPLAN performance report in the Assessment & Reporting section and My School data in the plans and reports section.
-Literacy tips for parents to assist your child at home: Year Prep - Year 2 and Year 3 - Year 6
+See Literacy and Numeracy Tips for Parents ( produced in August 2018) and Literacy tips for parents to assist your child at home: Year Prep - Year 2 and Year 3 - Year 6